osism/ansible-collection-services/roles/zuul/README.md

 zuul
 ====

-Ansible role to setup zuul on a single-node installation with docker-compose.
+Ansible role to set up zuul on a single-node installation with docker-compose.

 Requirements
 ------------